robotframework/robotframework/doc/userguide/src/GettingStarted/Installation.rst

 Notice that if you have set :var:`PATH` or configured your environment otherwise, you need to undo these changes separately.

-Uninstallation using pip
+Uninstallation using :prog:`pip`
-''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''

-If you have pip available, uninstallation is as easy as installation:
+If you have :prog:`pip` available, uninstallation is as easy as installation:

 .. sourcecode:: bash

    pip uninstall robotframework

-A nice feature is that pip can uninstall packages even if installation has been done using some other approach.
+A nice :prog:`pip` feature is that it can uninstall packages even if installation has been done using some other approach.

 Uninstallation after using Windows installer
 ''''''''''''''''''''''''''''''''''''''''''''